hadley/adv-r/functions.md

     adders[[1]](10)
     adders[[10]](10)

-If you don't force evaluation (as below), `x` is lazily evaluated the first time that you call one of the adder functions.
+`x` is lazily evaluated the first time that you call one of the adder functions.
 At this point, the loop is complete and the final value of `x` is 10.
 Therefore all of the adder functions will add 10 on to their input, probably not what you wanted!
+Manually forcing evaluation fixes the problem:

     add <- function(x) {
       force(x)